 Enumerate according to the method indicated in Chapter II of the International Oenological Codex.
-The live yeast count must be less than or equal to 10^2 CFU/g.
+The live yeast count must be less than or equal to $10^2$ CFU/g.

 Enumerate according to the method indicated in Chapter II of the International Oenological Codex.
-The mould count must be less than 10^2 CFU/g.
+The mould count must be less than $10^2$ CFU/q.

 Enumerate according to the method indicated in Chapter II of the International Oenological Codex.
-The lactic bacteria count must be less than 10^3 CFU/g.
+The lactic bacteria count must be less than $10^3$ CFU/g.

 Enumerate according to the method indicated in Chapter II of the International Oenological Codex.
-The acetic acid bacteria count must be less than 10^3 CFU/g.
+The acetic acid bacteria count must be less than $10^3$ CFU/g.